davidgrosman/FinalProject-HybridRenderer/README.md

 - **Tested on:**
  * Microsoft Windows 10 Home, i7-4790 CPU @ 3.60GHz 12GB, GTX 980 Ti (Person desktop).
  * Microsoft Windows  7 Professional, i7-5600U @ 2.6GHz, 256GB, GeForce 840M (Personal laptop).

+# Pitch

+For quick summary: we are building a hybrid raytracer on top of the G-Buffer of a deferred renderer using the compute shader in Vulkan.
+Please see [FinalProjectPitch.md](FinalProjectPitch.md) for full description of the project.

 # Base code